 William is a graduate of Iowa State University, where he earned his Bachelor of Science degree in economics.

-Mark M. Zandi is chief economist of Moody’s Analytics, where he directs economic research.
+Mark Zandi is chief economist of Moody’s Analytics, where he directs economic research.
 Moody’s Analytics, a subsidiary of Moody’s Corp., is a leading provider of economic research, data and analytical tools.
-Dr. Zandi is a co founder of the company Economy.com, which Moody’s purchased in 2005.
+Dr. Zandi cofounded Economy.com, which Moody’s purchased in 2005.

-Dr. Zandi is the author of Paying the Price: Ending the Great Recession and Beginning a New American Century, which provides an assessment of the monetary and fiscal policy response to the Great Recession.
-His other book, Financial Shock: A 360º Look at the Subprime Mortgage Implosion, and How to Avoid the Next Financial Crisis, is described by the New York Times as the “clearest guide” to the financial crisis.
+Dr. Zandi is the author of Paying the Price: Ending the Great Recession and Beginning a New American Century, which assesses the monetary and fiscal policy response to the Great Recession.
+His other book, Financial Shock: A 360º Look at the Subprime Mortgage Implosion, and How to Avoid the Next Financial Crisis, is described by The New York Times as the “clearest guide” to the financial crisis.
+Dr. Zandi is host of the Inside Economics podcast.

-Dr. Zandi earned his B.S. from the Wharton School at the University of Pennsylvania and his PhD at the University of Pennsylvania.
-He lives with his wife and three children in the suburbs of Philadelphia.
+Dr. Zandi earned his BS from the Wharton School at the University of Pennsylvania and his PhD at the University of Pennsylvania.